 - do or say the same things repeatedly

 Autism symptoms and signs

 Autism develops in early childhood.
 In most cases, children with autism show signs within the first year.
-However, in other cases, autistic children seem to behave normally during the first year and begin showing the signs between 18 and 24 months of age.
+However, in other cases, autistic children seem to behave normally during the first year and begin showing signs between 18 and 24 months of age.

 Signs of autism during communication and interaction

 - Lack of facial expressions and eye contact

 - Do not respond to their names